scriptnull/vishnubharathi.codes/source/_posts/exploring-middlewares-in-go.md

 func TimeoutHandler(h Handler, dt time.Duration, msg string) Handler
 ```

-Like the name says, it times out the handler if the request is taking more than the given duration.
+As the name says, it times out the handler if the request is taking more than the given duration.

 ## Third-party Middlewares